 How to use a gray card for exposure metering

-As I said, a gray card simplifies the process of metering exposure, so here it is:
+As I said, a gray card simplifies the process of metering exposure, so here’s how to use it to measure exposure:

 - Either place the gray card in the scene you want to photograph or